Azure/apim-lab/apim-lab/2-developerPortal/apimanagement-2-2-Customization.md

 #### Site Configuration

-The developer portal is based on a fork of the [Paperbits Web framework](https://paperbits.io/) and is enriched with API Management-specific features.
+The Developer Portal is based on a fork of the [Paperbits Web framework](https://paperbits.io/) and is enriched with API Management-specific features.
 The fork resides at <https://github.com/Azure/api-management-developer-portal>.

 It is possible to self-host and manage your own Developer Portal outside of an API Management instance.
 This is an advanced option, which allows you to edit the portal's codebase and extend the provided core functionality.
 This is documented at <https://github.com/Azure/api-management-developer-portal/wiki> and <https://docs.microsoft.com/en-us/azure/api-management/api-management-howto-developer-portal>.